 Both the pods and the individual remote audience members viewed the activities in Minneapolis via Sonic Foundry’s Mediasite platform.
 This product provides, via a browser-embedded player, A/V from the event (e.g. a presenter speaking) alongside additional media feeds (e.g. presenter slides).
-The flexibility of this technology, however, comes with a cost that may have contributed to the problems encountered at Event Camp Twin Cities: namely that the “real-time” feed delivered to remote attendees was delayed approximately twenty seconds.
+The flexibility of this technology, however, includes a cost that contributed to the problems encountered at Event Camp Twin Cities.
+The “real-time” feed delivered to remote attendees was delayed approximately twenty seconds.

 The pods also viewed the Mediasite feed and could interact via Twitter.
-To provide additional interactivity for the pods, Event Camp Twin Cities set up live Skype calls to the pods, with several pods clustered on one Skype call.
-When the local participants wanted to have a real-time conversation, the plan was to switch to Skype, turning off the Mediasite feed, very much in the same way that a caller to a radio show is asked to turn off their time-delayed broadcast radio once they’re on the phone.
+To provide additional interactivity for the pods, Event Camp Twin Cities set up live Skype calls to the pods.
+Several pods clustered on one Skype call.
+When local participants wanted to have a real-time conversation, they switched to Skype, turning off the Mediasite feed.
+This is like the way a radio show caller turns off their time-delayed broadcast radio once on the phone.

 Here’s how my approach would work.
 All the pods would receive a single real-time broadcast channel for supporting materials (slides, movies etc.) created at the event.
-This can easily be done using one of the “screen-sharing” solutions in wide use today; the A/V from a “master” computer would be broadcast to each pod.
-And then each pod would be linked to the event via its own two-way channel.
+You can easily do this using one of the “screen-sharing” solutions in wide use today.
+The A/V from a “master” computer would broadcast to each pod.
+And the event would link to each pod via its own two-way channel.
 This could be a Skype or other videoconference call, or perhaps a product like Google+ Hangouts could be used.

 With this architecture, the pods would not receive a delayed feed (i.e. no Mediasite feed), so no switching between delayed and live would be necessary.
 (Individual remote audience members would continue to receive the delayed feed, as before.)
-The main event site would need to produce the audio feed, so that sound from the pods would not be distracting, but the complexities of switching between two channels on the fly would be eliminated using this approach.
+The main event site would need to produce the audio feed, to avoid distracting sound from the pods.
+But this approach would eliminate the complexities of switching between two channels on the fly.

-I think that this approach might be an improvement over the design used at Event Camp Twin Cities 2011, as it would allow easier spontaneous real-time interaction with the pods while eliminating one potential source of problems during the event.
+I think that this approach might be an improvement over the Event Camp Twin Cities 2011 design.
+It would allow easier spontaneous real-time interaction with the pods, while eliminating one potential source of problems during the event.
 I await with interest any comments by those who understand the issues better than I.